 I think as a content strategist often we’re bringing a mode of thinking that seems really obvious to us.
 But, to people and other disciplines, may be a little bit foreign and something that they’re not quite used to.
 Content strategy, well, I think it’s gained a lot of traction in the past decade.
 I think that it’s still not as widely understood as a lot of other disciplines, especially in the digital space (is usually where I’m working).

 I think, a huge, huge part of working solo, and this goes to the point we were just talking about, is, finding those people that you can commiserate with and bounce ideas off of.
 But also, just really trusting that you know what you’re doing.
-You know as a content strategist, you’re thinking about things in a in a unique way.
+You know as a content strategist, you’re thinking about things in a unique way.
 And in a valuable way that you know maybe nobody else on the team or on the project is thinking about in the same way, or at least not dedicating as much thought to.
 And so just really trusting that you know you have value to offer, speaking up and joining the conversation and really exploring how you can add value without feeling like you need to be super polished about it or it needs to be a really specific deliverable that you’re pitching or that the idea needs to be really vetted super thoroughly.

 I think a lot of times for solo content strategists it’s important just to jump in and, you know, join the conversation and start demonstrating you know how you’re thinking about things and finding your way into that more concrete contribution by joining the conversation – even when you feel like maybe you’re not ready.”